My Father's Car

 Once were ragged souls like chattels branded,

-Blown by Atlantic wind and tide in chains:
+blown by Atlantic wind and sail in chains;

 African herdsmen in old Port of Spain.

 And from my Father's car I saw the yields

 where cane would men of burden burn and mash,

 where woman and child stooping in the fields

 saw the ripping flesh and heard the whips lash.

 Now broke are the fetters of time and fate -

 that car, that relic of a dying age,